Arjen Dondorp: Background and research

 Findings from his clinical studies of the small blood vessels (microcirculation) in patients with severe malaria have revealed that red cells become rigid and lose ability to change shape.
 They lose their flexibility to pass through blood vessels that are smaller in diameter than the red cells.
 This rigidity impairs blood flow through the small blood vessels.
-Dondorp’s team demonstrated this impairment of microcirculatory flow due to red cell rigidity in severe malaria.
+Dondorp's team demonstrated this impairment of microcirculatory flow due to red cell rigidity in severe malaria.

 A strong prognostic significance was also found to be the amount of plasma PfHRP2, a protein released by the sequestrated parasite.
 This protein contributes to the metabolic acidosis seen in people with severe malaria.
 His team, however, demonstrated resistance of Plasmodium falciparum to artemisinins in Western Cambodia.
 New treatments would have to be found to contain efforts against this serious threat to global malaria control.

-He has highlighted that resistance to artemisinin and piperaquine is a genuine worry, and should malaria become untreatable, would be a significant threat to controlling the spread of malaria from South East Asia to Africa, which is therefore is a "race against time".
+He has highlighted that resistance to artemisinin and piperaquine is a genuine worry, and should malaria become untreatable, would be a significant threat to controlling the spread of malaria from South East Asia to Africa, which is therefore a "race against time".